 1. Background

-The Battle of Berlin took place from April 16 to May 2, 1945.
-At that time, Germany was near total defeat, and the Soviet Union’s Red Army, under the command of Marshal Georgy Zhukov, launched an offensive aimed at capturing the German capital, Berlin.
+The Battle of Berlin was fought from April 16 to May 2 in 1945.
+190 At that time, Germany was near total defeat and the Soviet Union’s Red Army led by Marshal Georgy Zhukov initiated an attack to capture Germany’s capital: Berlin.

 1.1 The Eastern Front